-The current problem of maximizing the total weight can be formulated as a linear integer programming problem, where each rule has a variable indicating whether the rule is installed in the cache.
-The objective is to maximize the sum of the weights of the installed rules, while installing at most k rules; if rule R_i depends on rule R_i , rule R_i cannot be installed unless R_i is also installed.
-The problem can be solved with an $O(n^k)$ brute-force algorithm that is expensive for large k.
-The current problem, however, can also be reduced to an allneighbors knapsack problem [20], which is a constrained version of the knapsack problem where a node is selected only when all its neighbors are also selected.
-However, no polynomial time approximation scheme (PTAS) is known for this problem.
-Hence, we use a heuristic that is modeled on a greedy PTAS for the Budgeted Maximum Coverage problem [21], which is a relaxed version of the all-neighbors knapsack problem.
-In our greedy heuristic, at each stage, the algorithm chooses a set of rules that maximizes the ratio of combined rule weight to combined rule cost $(\frac{\Delta W}{\Delta C})$, until the total cost reaches k.
+No polynomial time approximation scheme (PTAS) is known yet for the densest k-subgraph problem.
+It is also not clear whether a PTAS for our optimization problem can be derived directly from a PTAS for the densest subgraph problem.
+Hence, we use a heuristic that is modeled on a greedy PTAS for the Budgeted Maximum Coverage problem [22] which is similar to the formulation of our problem.
+In our greedy heuristic, at each stage, the algorithm chooses a set of rules that maximizes the ratio of combined rule weight to combined rule cost $\left(\frac{\Delta W}{\Delta C}\right)$, until the total cost reaches k.
 This algorithm runs in O(nk) time.